-We did the math to calculate how many hours it takes America’s top CEOs to make what their workers earn in one year
+We did the math to calculate how many hours it took Bob Iger to make what his workers earned in one year when he ran Disney

 - Using those ratios, we calculated how long it took CEOs at 19 of the biggest companies in the US to make what at typical employee earned in a year.

-- Several CEOs, including Disney CEO Bob Iger and Starbucks CEO Kevin Johnson, took less than a day to make a typical employee’s annual salary.
+- Several CEOs, including Iger and Starbucks CEO Kevin Johnson, took less than a day to make a typical employee’s annual salary.

 - Visit Business Insider’s homepage for more stories.

-CEOs make a lot more than the workers they oversee.
+Disney CEO Bob Iger just stepped down, and it’s no surprise that chief executives like him make a lot more than the workers they oversee.
 We took a look at just how big that gap is at some of America’s biggest corporations.

 One of the provisions of the post-financial-crisis Dodd-Frank reform bill requires corporations to disclose the ratio of their CEO’s pay to that of the median employee at the company.
 Using those pay ratios, we calculated how long it would take the CEOs of big US companies to make what the median employee earned in a year.